 — USO (@the_USO) November 28, 2017

-Look up your local branch of the USO to donate directly to vets in your area.
-The USO is not a government organization, it’s funded by donations.
-They help both deployed troops and military families, as well as transitioning soldiers and wounded warriors.
+Look up your local branch of the USO to donate financial assistance directly to vets in your area.
+The USO is not a government organization, it's funded by donations.
+They help both active duty troops and military families, as well as transitioning soldiers and wounded warriors.

 "Adopt" a Veteran

 There are several programs that help civilians connect with a lonely or isolated vet, including the Elk's Lodge popular Adopt a Veteran program.

 Select a nonprofit organization to give to and organize a bake sale, craft sale or community garage sale to raise funds for it.
 Here is a list of reputable charities that provide veterans assistance.